pinga-lab/magnetization-rock-sample/data/README.md

 List all data files and their descriptions (include citations and links to where you downloaded them from).

+The data used in inversion, after correcting some misalignments cited in the paper:

+* `data0.txt`: This is data file in text format of the plane α = 0.

+* `data1.txt`: This is data file in text format of the plane α = 1.

+* `data2.txt`: This is data file in text format of the plane α = 2.

-* `example-data.txt`: This is data file in such and such format bla bla bla...
+* `data3.txt`: This is data file in text format of the plane α = 3.